-A landfill is a place to dispose of residual waste or rubbish from homess and businesses.
-However, from a zero waste point of view, a landfill is a waste of potential resources, so all other options should be considered first.
+A landfill is a place to dispose of residual waste or rubbish.
+However, from a zero waste point of view a landfill is a waste of potential resources and consumers should consider all other options before sending waste to landfill.

 Environmental effects of landfills

-Groundwater pollution: When rainwater flows through landfills it dissolves chemicals producing a toxic liquid called Leachate.
+Groundwater Pollution: When rainwater flows through landfills it dissolves chemicals producing a toxic liquid called Leachate.
 This leachate can contaminate groundwater and if it flows into rivers or the sea can kill aquatic life.
-A modern landfill diverts surface water away instead of letitng it soak in.

 Soil Contamination: The chemical substances and decaying organic matter can decrease the soil fertility of the area around the landfill.
-This then affects the biodiversity potential in the area.
+This then affect the biodiversity in the area.

-Social Impacts: Landfills are often unwanted by the surrounding communities due to the eyesore, smell and vermin (such as gulls and rats) associated with waste.
+Social Impacts: Landfills are often unwanted by the surrounding communities due to the eyesore, smell and vermin associated with waste.
 This lowers land prices and can have detrimental health impacts on communities.